IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

-Any ada received from a Cardano Blockchain treasury withdrawal, so long as such ada is being held directly or indirectly by an administrator prior to further disbursement, must be kept in one or more separate accounts that can be audited by the Cardano Community, and such accounts may not be delegated to an SPO but must be delegated to the predefined auto abstain voting option.
+Any ada received from a Cardano Blockchain treasury withdrawal, so long as such ada is being held directly or indirectly by an administrator prior to further disbursement, must be kept in one or more separate accounts that can be audited by the Cardano Community, and such accounts shall not be delegated to an SPO but must be delegated to the predefined auto abstain voting option.

 ## ARTICLE V. DELEGATED REPRESENTATIVES